The Esri® Shapefile Reader and Writer module allows FME to read and write Esri’s shapefile format.

 - Click OK.

 The Shapefile reader first scans the folder for the shapefiles that have been defined in the workspace.
-For each shapefile it finds, it checks to see if that file is requested by looking at the list of feature types specified in the workspace.
-If a match is made or no feature types were specified in the workspace, the Shapefile is opened to be read.
+For each shapefile it finds, it checks to see if that file is requested by looking at the list of IDs specified in the workspace.
+If a match is made or no IDs were specified in the workspace, the Shapefile is opened to be read.

 The Shapefile reader extracts features one at a time from the file and passes them on to the rest of FME for further processing.
 When the file is exhausted, the Shapefile reader starts on the next file in the folder.